danaikorre/dsmanufacturing.github.io/course_content_2022/session-2.md

 <a name = "workshop"></a>

-### Workshop 1  (60min)
+### Workshop 1  (90min)

+* Revision of lists, tuples, dictionaries, functions and loops
+* Understand data types and string methods
+* What kinds of data do programs store?
+* How can I convert one type to another?
+* How can I store multiple values?
+* Pandas and Numpy: when and how to use them
+* Indexing and slicing
+* Investigating data

+### Workshop 2  (30min)

 * Introduction to git.
-*
+* Pushing and pulling from a branch

 <p>&nbsp;</p>

-### Workshop 2  (60min)

-* Introduction to the Jupyter Norebook environment.
-* Explain what a library is and what libraries are used for.
-* Basic data types in Python.
-* Create a new variable in Python.
-* Using functions.
-* Loading data.
-* Import a Python library and use the functions it contains.
-* Read tabular data from a file into a program.

 <p>&nbsp;</p>